Lake Claremont is a delight to visit, particularly between August and January when birdlife is abundant.

-There are over 87 recorded species of birds at Lake Claremont.
+There are over 100 species of birds recorded at Lake Claremont.
 A tremendous record has been maintained with bird censuses being carried out since 1993.
 Three of the most common waterbirds include the Pacific Black Duck, Grey Teal and Eurasian Coot and one of the rarest – the Freckled Duck.
 Birds in and Around Claremont.

 The richest period for bird observation is November to January, this being due to several factors including the presence of breeding pairs and young and the change in habitat structure brought about due to the natural decline in lake water levels.

 The species’ diversity and abundance are generally at their highest in January when the lake is nearly dry.
 The most valuable habitats for birds in the area are those that provide adequate shelter for breeding.
 The shallows and mudflats are valued by birds including the five species of local wading birds recorded at Lake Claremont.

 Lake Claremont lies in a depression in the Spearwood System of coastal sand dunes.
 It is a true swamp in that it lies above but separate from Perth’s underground aquifer.
 This subsoil water flows continuously towards the river and ocean in a north east to south west direction.
 Several swales have been made in order to improve water quality.